ODA's Auctioneer Program issues licenses, gives license examinations, and when necessary, receives and processes complaints against auctioneers.

 - Ensures an aggressive marketing program that increases interest and visibility.

-Before hiring and contracting with an auctioneer, there are several factors to consider.
-All auctioneers are required to enter into a contract with the owner or consignee of the property to be sold.
+Before hiring and contracting with an auctioneer or auction firm, there are several factors to consider.
+All licensees are required to enter into a contract with the owner or consignee of the property to be sold.
 Consumers should review the details of the contract:

 - Does it state the type of auction that I am having?